Trust the Torch!

 Courtesy photo.

-Independent photo by Andrew Rousey.
+Independent photo by Steve Peterson.

 The most reliable local news source in McHenry County since 1987